GLOBAL MARKETS-World shares retreat as investors shun risk

 * Rumors about French banks hit European markets

-* Investors push into U.S. Treasuries, gold (Adds Societe Generale comment, updates prices)
+* Investors push into U.S. Treasuries, gold (Adds details, quote, updates prices)

 By Leah Schnurr

-NEW YORK, Aug 10 Global stocks slumped on Wednesday as risk appetite evaporated on speculation about the strength of French banks holding troubled Greek and Italian debt.
+NEW YORK, Aug 10 Global stocks slumped on Wednesday as risk appetite evaporated on speculation about the strength of French banks holding troubled peripheral euro zone debt.

-The rumors tapped into investors' worst fears of contagion from euro zone debt troubles and led European markets lower.
+The rumors tapped into investors' worst fears about possible contagion from the euro zone debt crisis and led European markets lower.
 French bank stocks were hit hard.

 The turnaround in equities followed a morning of gains in Europe and Asia prompted by the U.S. Federal Reserve's dovish promise on Tuesday that it would keep interest rates low for another two years.

-Shares of Societe Generale (SOGN.PA) plummeted as much as 23 percent before trimming some losses to trade down 14.7 percent.
+Shares of Societe Generale (SOGN.PA) plummeted nearly 20 percent before trimming some losses to trade down 14.7 percent.
 BNP Paribas (BNPP.PA) dove 9.5 percent.

 A Societe Generale spokeswoman denied all market rumors about the bank.
-It also asked France's stock market regulator to open an investigation into the source of the rumors.
-For details, see [ID:nLDE77912I]
+For more see [ID:nWEA0019].

 "Memories are fresh.
 I think people who during the last financial crisis did not sell right away, next time around are ready to sell quick and ask questions later," said Ed Crotty, chief investment officer at Davidson Investment Advisors in Great Falls, Montana.

 Speculation France's AAA rating may be at risk initially rattled markets, though the three major agencies reaffirmed the top-tier rating.
+The jitters come after the United States lost its prized AAA status last week.
 [ID:nL6E7JA1EQ]

 "I think there's concern about just how much Greek debt French banks really do hold and how much the European Central Bank is willing to backstop all this," said Bret Barker, portfolio manager at TCW in Los Angeles, which has $65 billion in fixed-income assets under management.

-Recent selling has followed attempts by politicians and central banks on both sides of the Atlantic to prevent or contain debt crises.

-Not surprisingly, the relief rally sparked by Tuesday's Fed comments turned out to be short lived.
+The relief rally sparked on Tuesday by the Fed's commitment to low rates turned out to be short lived.

-Investors saw the Fed message as double edged.
-The central bank signaled it was willing to keep the U.S. economy afloat.
-At the same time, it acknowledged just how much trouble the world's largest economy was in.
+Investors saw the Fed's message as double edged.
+The central bank signalled it was willing to keep the economy afloat.
+At the same time, it acknowledged how much trouble the U.S. economy was in.
 [ID:nN1E7781WQ]

-The MSCI all-country world index .MIWD00000PUS, which has fallen as much as 20 percent from a May high, was down 1.4 percent after earlier gains.
-The FTSEurofirst 300 .FTEU3 of leading European shares closed down 4 percent.
+The MSCI all-country world index .MIWD00000PUS, which has fallen as much as 20 percent from a May high, was down 1.8 percent after earlier gains.
+The FTSEurofirst 300 .FTEU3 of leading European shares provisionally closed down 3.8 percent.

 The 30-year Treasury bond US30YT=RR was up 2-3/32 in price to yield 3.53 percent, down from 3.68 percent at Tuesday's close.

 Gold racked up a third record in a row, extending its best rally since 2008.
-Spot gold XAU= rose near 3 percent to hit a high of $1,796.86.
+Spot gold XAU= rose near 3 percent to hit a high of $1,796.86 an ounce and was up 2.3 percent at $1,784 at midday.
 (Additional reporting by Emily Flitter, Edward Krudy and Ashley Lau; Editing by Andrew Hay)

-* Kirk Wycoff appointed as Banc Of California director Source text for Eikon: Further company coverage:

-* ICC provides operational update, including successful transition to new state-of-the-art facility and ramp-up of its recreational cannabis production Source text for Eikon: Further company coverage:
+* Vanguard Group Inc reports a 6.45 percent passive stake in Square Inc as of December 31, 2016 - SEC filing Source text for Eikon: Further company coverage:

+DUBAI, Feb 10 The Public Investment Fund (PIF), Saudi Arabia's top sovereign wealth fund, said it is not considering the acquisition of a stake in North American amusement park operator Six Flags Entertainment Corp.

+Feb 10 Insurance broker Aon PLC said on Friday it agreed to sell its benefits administration and HR BPO platform to private equity firm Blackstone Group LP for $4.3 billion in cash.